stevsharp/StrategyPattern/README.md

 ## Overview

 The Strategy Pattern is a behavioral design pattern that enables selecting an algorithm at runtime from a family of algorithms.
 It defines a family of algorithms, encapsulates each one of them, and makes them interchangeable.
 By using the Strategy Pattern, the algorithm can vary independently from the client that uses it.
+A client can select an algorithm from a set of algorithms dynamically at runtime.
+This pattern also provides a simple way to use the selected algorithm.
+You know that an object can have states and behaviors.
+And some of these behaviors may vary among the objects of a class.
+This pattern focuses on the changing behaviors that can be associated with an object at a specific time.

 In this example, we demonstrate the Strategy Pattern by implementing a discount system for a customer based on their total sales amount.
 The discount strategies vary based on predefined thresholds of total sales amounts.